 While in jail, Dillinger learned from seasoned bank robbers, preparing for a future in crime.
 Within a week of leaving prison he assembled a gang and began executing plans to send arms to his friends at Michigan State Penitentiary for escape.
 However, on the day of the planned prison break, September 22, 1933, police, on a tip, raided the old house where Dillinger and his newly choreographed gang had set up residence.

 Dillinger was arrested again.
 He was immediately transferred to Allen County Jail in Lima, Ohio.
-The arrest only proved to Dillinger’s friends his loyalty and they were quick to return the favor.
+The arrest only proved Dillinger’s loyalty to his friends and they were quick to return the favor.
 Dressed as police officers, Dillinger’s cronies snuck into the jail and broke him out.

 All told, Dillinger racked up more than $300,000 throughout his bank-robbing career.
 Among the banks he robbed were: